SEER Stat Fact Sheets: All Cancer Sites

 - American Indian /

 Who Dies From This Cancer?

-All cancer sites deaths are highest in people aged 75-84 years.
+The percent of all cancer sites deaths is highest among people aged 75-84.

 U.S. 2006-2010, All Races, Both Sexes